-managing the portfolios of assets according to their stated objectives, and within the guidelines and restrictions set out in their respective investment manager agreements and/or other relevant governing documentation;
+managing the portfolios of assets according to their stated objectives, and within the guidelines and restrictions set out in their respective investment manager agreements and/or other relevant governing documentation.

-taking account of financially material considerations (including climate change and other ESG considerations) as appropriate when managing the portfolios of assets;
+taking account of financially material considerations (including climate change and other Appendix 1 (cont)ESG considerations) as appropriate when managing the portfolios of assets;

-- exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; - providing the Trustee with regular information concerning the management and performance of their respective portfolios; and - having regard to the provisions of Section 36 of the Act insofar as it is necessary.
+- exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; providing the Trustee with regular information concerning the management and performance of their respective portfolios; and - having regard to the provisions of Section 36 of the Act insofar as it is necessary to do so.